mariuaas/quixdata/README.md

   'website': 'https://www.image-net.org/'}}
 ```
 The shards are listed using brace expansion.
 In addition, the config file includes a set of (default) extensions.
 These can be overrided in the initialisation.
-In addition, LITDataset allows for customizable decoders for different
+In addition, QuixDataset allows for customizable decoders for different
 extensions, which can be provided using the `override_decoders` argument.

 Currently, the config file is required to be in the directory of the dataset, and